-A bank's mechanism for name screening on customers and related parties of a transaction should be conducted as follows:
+A credit co-operative's mechanism for name screening on customers and related parties of a transaction should be conducted as follows:

-- I. The bank should establish policies and procedures for name screening on customers and related parties of a transaction, by applying a risk-based approach, to detect, match, and filter whether customers, persons holding senior management position of a customer, beneficial owners of a customer, or related parties of a transaction are designated individuals or entities sanctioned under Counter-Terrorism Financing Act, or terrorists or terrorist groups identified or investigated by foreign governments or international organizations.
-In the case of true hit, the bank should undertake the measures provided in subparagraph XVI of Article 4. - II.
+- I. The credit co-operative should establish policies and procedures for name screening on customers and related parties of a transaction, by applying a risk-based approach, to detect, match, and filter whether customers, persons holding senior management position of a customer, beneficial owners of a customer, or related parties of a transaction are designated individuals or entities sanctioned under Counter-Terrorism Financing Act, or terrorists or terrorist groups identified or investigated by foreign governments or international organizations.
+In the case of true hit, the credit co-operative should undertake the measures provided in subparagraph XVI of Article 4. - II.
 The policies and procedures for name screening on customers and related parties of a transaction should include at least the logic of matching and filtering, the operating procedure for name screening, and the standard of review, and should be documented. - III.
-The bank should record the result of name screening, and keep such record in accordance with the requirements of Article 14. - IV.
-The name screening mechanism should be subject to testing, including: - (i) Whether the sanction list and threshold setting are determined by applying a risk-based approach. - (ii) Whether the mapping between data input and system data field is correct and complete. - (iii) The logic of matching and filtering. - (iv) Model validation.

-- (v) Whether data output is correct and complete. - V. The bank should determine whether such mechanism continues to appropriately reflect the risk identified and update the mechanism at proper time.
+The credit co-operative should record the result of name screening, and keep such record in accordance with the requirements of Article 13. - IV.
+The name screening mechanism should be subject to testing, including: - (i) Whether the sanction list and threshold setting are determined by applying a risk-based approach. - (ii) Whether the mapping between data input and system data field is correct and complete. - (iii) The logic of matching and filtering. - (iv) Model validation. - (v) Whether data output is correct and complete. - V. The credit co-operative should determine whether such mechanism continues to appropriately reflect the risk identified and update the mechanism at proper time.

-A bank's ongoing monitoring of accounts and transactions should be conducted as follows:
+A credit co-operative's ongoing monitoring of accounts and transactions should be conducted as follows: